 Potatoes, sliced and baked with cream have to be one of the best things ever.
 At least in my opinion.
 Maybe a little bit of garlic, or some sliced onion, even some smoked bacon added for extra deliciousness.
 Although undeniably tasty they always feel more suited to the colder months than in the middle of summer.
 Don't worry though, I've found a way round this; and I had a swanky new baking dish to try out.
 By adding some summer greens and using a

 I think everyone has a particular vegetable that they always end up cooking the same way.
 I simply couldn't have another plate of steamed or stir fried chard so I put my thinking cap on and realised maybe chard isn't the only vegetable I haven't paid much attention to.
 Whenever I have leeks around they normally end up in a slow cooked pork stew; namely because I don't really like leeks and I can't taste them as much this way.
-Courgettes are another
+Courgettes

 I planted my own broad beans back in February full of anticipation and excitement for that day when I could finally snap the pods from the plant, lightly cook them and enjoy them just as they are.
 To say I was jealous of the broad beans at the farmers' market is an understatement.
 I couldn't possibly buy any and cheat on my home grown ones...could I?

 Some of my broad beans are at the mangetout stage and I enjoy the occasional one immensely straight

 The first of the season purple sprouting broccoli was standing tall and proud at the Farmers' Market letting us all know that Spring is just around the corner.
 Everyone wanted some of this majestic member of the Brassica family.